We’re supporting more Aboriginal and Torres Strait Islander students to start and finish university.

 Community

-The overarching principle of this initiative is to formalise the pathways for Aboriginal and Torres Strait Islander university students into experiential learning opportunities, and to work closely with universities to achieve our mutual goal of improving the educational outcomes for First Nations students.
+The overarching principle of our university partnerships is to formalise pathways for Aboriginal and Torres Strait Islander students into work integrated learning opportunities, and to achieve our mutual goal of improving their educational outcomes.

 Activity